NaturalHistoryMuseum/ckanpackager/README.md

 # {resource_id}: The resource id,
 # {zip_file_name}: The file name,
 # {ckan_host}: The hostname of the CKAN server the query was made to,
+# {doi}: The DOI for this download, if there is one (if the DOI is missing, this will be blank)
+# {doi_body}: The result of formatting the DOI_BODY below with these placeholders (if the DOI is missing, will be blank)
 EMAIL_SUBJECT = "Resource from {ckan_host}"

 # Email FROM line.
 This should be an actual email address.
 See Email subject for placeholders.